turbonomic/tbutil/docs/K8S/HOTWARM.md

     - Check that the system is fully functioning using the UI, but note: if "Disable all actions" is on then no actions will be seen.
 - Turn actions on in the "hot" instance (if they are currently off).
     - Settings / Policies / Defaults / Global Defaults / Disable all actions = off
-- Start the tbutil-hotwarm POD on the warm system using the command:
+- Start the tbutil-hotwarm pod on the warm system using the command:
     - `kubectl scale --replicas=1 deploy/tbutil-hotwarm`